LilCare/django_graphql_api/README.md

   }
   ```

--Add a new user to the database:
+- Add a new user to the database:
   ```
   mutation createUser($username: String!, $password: String!) {
     createUser(username: $username, password: $password) {